Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample11_ClassifyCustomCategories.md

 # Perform Custom Multiple Category Classification in Documents
-This sample demonstrates how to run a Multi Category Classify action in one or more documents.
+This sample demonstrates how to run a Multi Category Classification action in one or more documents.
 To get started you will need a Text Analytics endpoint and credentials.
 See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`